-Since Microsoft’s acquisition of GitHub for $7.5 million USD, there’s a mixed bag of emotions in regards to Microsoft’s access to information inside private repositories.
+Since Microsoft’s acquisition of GitHub for $7.5 million USD, there’s been a mixed bag of emotions in regards to Microsoft’s access-to-information inside private repositories.

 Some have pointed out GitHub’s acquisition was necessary as the service would eventually need to make changes to their pricing structure to keep afloat — Microsoft alleviates this.

 Meanwhile, others are fleeing to GitLab and other repository services since they value a decentralized platform.
 The irony being GitLab currently uses Microsoft Azure.

 So is this knee-jerk reaction even necessary?
 I see hackers licking their lips at all that data being hastily transferred by non-experts and can cause a lot more problems for a company instead.
 There is absolutely value in a decentralized platform and GitLab and the like do provide self-hosted repositories.
 Be sure you know what you’re doing!